viKuo/data-structures-linked-list-challenge/README.md

 ## Restrictions

 In the following releases do not use Ruby's built in data structures, including Arrays, Hashes or Sets in your implementation.
-The only structures you should use are objects from classes you define.
-You may also use the FixedArray class if you see a use.
+The only structures you should use are objects from classes _you_ define.
+You may also use the FixedArray class if you think you need to.

-The _elements_ (values) you store in your list may be any kind of object, because they do not affect the implementation.
+The _elements_ (aka values) you store in your list may be any kind of object, the type of values you store in your list shouldn't affect the implementation.

 ## Release 0: Implement `Node`